-- (...continued) - the fair market value of the services provided is RM1,500.00/engagement/day with up to maximum RM3,000.00/multiple engagement/day. - If it concerns local speakers at international events held locally or outside Malaysia, members are advised to refer to their own company's internal code.
+- (...continued) - the fair market value of the services provided is RM1,500.00/engagement/day with up to maximum RM3,000.00/multiple engagement/day. - If it concerns local speakers at international even to held locally or outside Malaysia, members are advised to refer to their own company's internal code.
 The same proposal on a signed contract remains.

-CHANGE- RM Ik to RMI.5k ; RM2k to RM3k •If it concerns international speakers, then members are advised to check with the speaker's home country code and apply accordingly.
+•If it concerns international speakers, then members are advised to check with the speaker's home country code and apply accordingly.
 The same proposal on a signed contract remains.